 - Stir in the diced red bell pepper and halved cherry tomatoes.
 Add the butter, salt, pepper, and smoked paprika.
 Keep cooking for 2 to 3 more minutes, stirring now and then.

 - Turn off the heat.
-Sprinkle chopped parsley over the succotash and stir it in gently.
+Add chopped parsley over the succotash and stir it in gently.
+Serve warm.